CounselCareCanada Life Solutions

 The success of your therapy will depends on two sets of factors: you will be responsible for one set, while your therapist will be responsible for the other.

 ...
-Put quite simply, the therapist is responsible for facilitating a therapeutic relationship with you (a bond believed by experts in the field to be necessary for change/healing to occur), and to help you develop a clear, measurable goal that you can both agree upon (if you don’t know where you're going, you won’t know when you get there), and use her/his professional knowledge and skills to guide you through the process.
-You, the client, are responsible for committing to the therapy process, showing up, and doing the 'work' of therapy.
+Put quite simply, the therapist is responsible for facilitating a therapeutic relationship with you (a bond believed by experts in the field to be necessary for change/healing to occur), and to help you develop a clear, measurable goal that you can both agree upon (if you don’t know where you're going, you won’t know when you get there), and use specific professional knowledge and skills to guide you through the process.
+You, the client, are responsible for committing to the therapy process, as well as showing up, and doing the 'work' of therapy.
 Therein lies 'the Grand Trifecta of successful therapy' (the relationship, the knowledge/skills, and 'committed action').

-A couple of policies Regarding Specific client Situations
+Our policies Regarding Specific client Situations

 * Because Eating Disorders can be life threatening conditions, we recommend prospective clients who have been diagnosed with this condition to consider us as ONLY ONE part of a composite treatment approach that includes a Physician, Registered Dietician, and Psychiatrist (when one is available).